bjornharrtell/corewms/README.md

 ## Performance

-Early results indicate that CoreWms can produce a layered style 500x500 pixel PNG from 100 000 road segments from OpenStreetMap in 50% less time than GeoServer.
+Early results indicate that CoreWms can produce a layered style 500x500 pixel PNG from 100 000 road segments from OpenStreetMap in approximately half the amount of time compared to GeoServer.

 ## TODO